2023 Most Popular Online Nursing Schools in Alabama

 Nursing majors at Samford take out an average of $26,000 in student loans while working on their egree.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $518.

 You’ll join some of the best and brightest minds around you if you attend University of Alabama at Birmingham.
 The school came in at #4 on this year’s Most Popular Online Nursing Schools in Alabama list.
-UAB is a fairly large public school located in the city of Birmingham.
+UAB is a very large public school located in the city of Birmingham.

 While working on their degree, nursing majors at UAB accumulate an average of around $22,958 in student debt.
 The average monthly payment of a loan this size is about $307, assuming that the borrower is on a 10-year repayment plan.